SolaceLabs/solace-tryme-cli/EXAMPLES.md

 HINT: You can view the default publish command settings 'stm config list --name send'!

-// save an existing command setting to a new name in a configuration file

-stm send --config cloud-broker --save publish2

-// execute a specific publish command from the named configuration

-stm send --config cloud-broker --name publish2

 // execute the default publish command with settings defined on the default
 // configuration 'stm-cli-config.json', but publish on topic specified in the
 // command-line (overriding the command settings)